 Our lawyers routinely provide full-spectrum regulatory advice to institutional creditors and corporate and private borrowers, and assist with executive compensation, IP and noncompete agreements, and data privacy concerns—as well as manage complex litigation and international disputes in this area.

 Offering a powerful mix of sophisticated “Wall Street savvy” and veteran regulatory know-how, our global securities enforcement and white collar practice is one of the largest and most sophisticated in the United States.
-Our practice combines the experience of more than 150 lawyers in our US offices alone, more than 25 of whom joined us after distinguished careers at the DOJ, US Attorney’s Offices, and the SEC, many in senior positions (including the former director of the SEC’s Chicago Regional Office, a former Chief Litigation Counsel for the SEC’s Division of Enforcement, a former Chief Counsel to the SEC’s Chief Accountant, a former supervisor from the U.S. Attorney’s Office for the Eastern District of New York, a former prosecutor from the U.S. Attorney’s Office for the Southern District of New York’s Securities and Commodities Fraud Unit, and other former DOJ prosecutors.
+Our practice combines the experience of more than 150 lawyers in our US offices alone, more than 25 of whom joined us after distinguished careers at the DOJ, US Attorney’s Offices, and the SEC, many in senior positions (including a former Chief Litigation Counsel for the SEC’s Division of Enforcement, a former Chief Counsel to the SEC’s Chief Accountant, a former supervisor from the U.S. Attorney’s Office for the Eastern District of New York, a former prosecutor from the U.S. Attorney’s Office for the Southern District of New York’s Securities and Commodities Fraud Unit, and other former DOJ prosecutors.
 Others deploy their experience from former posts at FINRA, the CFTC, and in-house legal departments.